jasperanders/Bachelorthesis/Thesis/md/thesis.md

 TD:
-- put in citation about effects of handwriting on grading -->
+- put in citation about effects of handwriting on grading

+-->

 Checking an exam for correctness is one of the most time-consuming process in conducting an exam.
-Moving away from paper can reduce this time drastically making use of two things: First, some question types, such as multiple choice, true or false can be automatically checked.
+Moving away from paper can reduce this time drastically making use of two things: First, some question types, such as multiple choice can be checked automatically.
 This is an immediate improvement over correcting these questions by hand.
 Second, as exam answers are available in digital text reading and checking answers is easier.
 Answers must not be deciphered, correction of exams can be done faster.

+Further, the replacement of handwriting with digital text has implication for the equality of answer checking.
+As <James 1927> shows students with bad handwriting get categorically worse grades than students with better handwriting.
+E-exams can help to make the correction process fairer and less time consuming.

 ## Statistics on the fly